COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Learn the difference

 At Children’s National, your child benefits from the combined services of our Division of Psychiatry and Behavioral Sciences and our Division of Psychology and Behavioral Health.
-Our mental health specialists are developing and advocating for safer, more effective treatments for mental health disorders.
+Our mental health specialists are developing and advocating for safer, more effective treatments for mental health disorders in our programs and services.
 We draw upon the latest research and our team’s expertise when designing a care plan for your child.

 - Expertise.
 Children’s National is home to some of the world’s leading pediatric mental health specialists.
 We have the expertise to recognize mental and behavioral health needs in children of all ages.
 Our team will work with you and your child to develop safe and effective treatments.